lgeurts/lgeurts.github.io/_posts/2019-03-19-dual-booting-windows-and-linux.md

 The OS-prober should auto-detect Windows and create a boot menu item for it alongside Linux in GRUB2.
 Because Windows Update requires multiple reboots, you must configure GRUB bootloader to remember the most recent boot menu: (GRUB_DEFAULT=saved; GRUB_SAVEDEFAULT=true).
 This allows an operating system to trigger multiple reboots when performing updates and boot back into the correct base.

-**You might be prompted for a BitLocker Recovery key after completing the installation**.
+**You might be prompted for a BitLocker recovery key after completing the installation**.